-While there is a component of the course that is "lecture-y", it is quite limited and involves considerable class discussion (and thus participation).
-Class time is focussed on discussion, activities, and provides time for teams to work on their projects.
-This course is set up to help you to develop your skills in thinking critically, writing, collaborating, and presenting-skills that are useful no matter what your career-in the context of reproduction as a subdiscipline of biology.
-Classes will be recorded, and although attendance is not mandatory, your participation and presence is appreciated by us and other students in the class; you'll likely gain more from being part of the activities than by watching them later.
+While there is a component of the course that is "lecture-y", it is quite limited and involves an overview of topics.
+Most class time is focussed on discussion, activities, and provides time for teams to work on their projects.
+This course is set up to help you to develop your skills in thinking critically, writing, collaborating, and presenting- skills that are useful no matter what your career.
+Classes will be recorded, and although attendance is not mandatory, your participation and presence is appreciated; you'll likely gain more from being part of the activities than by watching them later.